theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/sap-connection-using-xfa-gui.md

 	!!! tip
 		Check the SAP parameter *snc/gssapi_lib* to determine which library is used for encryption in your SAP system.
-		Your SAP basis has to import and configure the same library on the application server and on the machine that runs Xtract for Alteryx.
+		Your SAP basis has to import and configure the same library on the application server and on the machine that runs {{ productName }}.

 		For more information on SNC, see [Enabling Secure Network Communication (SNC) via X.509 certificate](https://kb.theobald-software.com/sap/enable-snc-using-pse-file).